Preventive Medicine Residency

-Physicians trained in preventive medicine pursue a variety of career opportunities such as work within federal, state or local public health agencies, work in the managed care or pharmaceutical industry, accountable care organizations, academic positions in schools of public health or medicine, or research
+medicine and employee health services, work in the managed care or pharmaceutical industry, accountable care organizations, academic positions in schools of public health or medicine, or research

 the necessary skills to understand and improve health and wellness, and reduce the risks of disease, disability, and premature death both in individuals and populations.